Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

   end
 ```

 The `Todo.find` method finds a todo by the id.
 Every todo gets a unique id when it's created.
 The `destroy` method deletes the todo from the database.
-The `render :index` method renders the `index` view.
+The `redirect_to` method redirects the user to the `todos_path` which is the index page.
+This will reload the page and show the updated list of todos.

 Now, you should be able to delete a todo item from the list.